-Follow through means touching baroonorst he project, doing what you say you will do, making sure that was supposed 54/7 sen did, and checking in on every detail.
-And when a project is complete, good 55 w through includes wrapping it up with the final checklist and thank-you to every the involved.
-Instead of that mencal "Someday Isle," leaders who follow throws make it "Today I Will," Their punch list includes a look at details large and small.
+Follow through means touching bar DOINOTOS the project, doing what you say you will do, making sure the blat was supposed a Million and checking in on every detail.
+And when a project is complete, good a bow through includes wrapping it up with the final checklist and thank-you to every the involved.
+Instead of that methods a 'Someday Isle,' leaders who follow through make it "Today I Will," Their punch list includes a look at details large and small.

-REAP THE REWARDS

-eswings, for through tebe So. ned Then you follow elf and most confident . in your abile so You'll earn respect for paying attention to the desis.
-Your Ever to revour little brothe "Someda" Il teach you to skateboard Your parents, "I'm going to mpty the your little brother, project will likely be a great success!
+REAP THE REWARDS eswings, for through tebe 'Sa ned ough, 🔁 îl feel Then you follow elf and most confident . in your abile so You'll earn respect for paying attention to the desis.
+Your Ever to the your little brothe "Someda" Il teach you to skateboard Your parents, "I'm going to mpty the your little brother, project will likely be a great success!
 And you'll master a skiQhat will serve you well throughout your life.
 "I'm going trompt, and dishwasher soon"?
 A teacher, "Yeah, I'd like to the at that book sometime"?
 Or a man book sometime"?
 Or a man book sometime "One day I'm gong a TNIAG AOA TIME you're in, "One day I'm g to gather all that stuff up and turn it in"?

-Doing those things, keeping those promises is following through.
-Making that a habit makes you a person of your word, someone who can be counted on and a good leader.
+Doing those things, keeping those "BE TRUE TO YOUR WORK, YOUR WORD, promises is following through.
+AND YOUR FRIEND."
+Making that a habit makes you - Henry David Thoreau a person of your word, someone who can be counted on and a good leader.
+"YOU HAVE TO HAVE CONFIDENCE IN